Hardwick Hall: 17th century

-After Bess's death in 1608, the house passed to her son William Cavendish, 1st Earl of Devonshire.
+Following Bess's death in 1608, the house passed to her son William Cavendish, 1st Earl of Devonshire.
 His great-grandson, William, was created 1st Duke of Devonshire in 1694.
 The Devonshires made Chatsworth, another of Bess's great houses, their principal seat.
 Hardwick thus was relegated to the role of an occasional retreat for hunting and sometime dower house.
 As a secondary home, it escaped the attention of modernisers and received few alterations after its completion.

 The famed political philosopher Thomas Hobbes died at the Hall in December 1679.
-For the previous four or five years, Hobbes had lived at Chatsworth House, also owned by William Cavendish, 1st Duke of Devonshire.
+For the previous four or five years, Hobbes had lived at Chatsworth.
 Hobbes had been a friend of the family since 1608 when he first tutored William Cavendish.
 After his death, many of Hobbes' manuscripts were found at Chatsworth House.

 19th century

 From the early 19th century, the antique atmosphere of Hardwick Hall was consciously preserved.
 A low, 19th-century service wing is fairly inconspicuous at the rear.

 In 1844, William Cavendish, 6th Duke of Devonshire published a book called Handbook to Chatsworth and Hardwick.
 It was privately printed and provided a history of the Cavendish family's two estates.